Analyze Results

 - Lightning-bolt button — auto-group samples by name prefix (e.g.,

-WT_rep1,WT_rep2→ groupWT) - Pick mode toggle — switch between Area Top (intensity at peak apex) and Area Sum (total area under curve)
+WT_rep1,WT_rep2→ groupWT) - Pick mode toggle — switch between apex intensity and integrated peak area

 [Screenshot: sample selector with grouping applied]